 Paddle with Wildlife

 Whether paddle boarding or kayaking, one of the best things to do in Half Moon Bay is to get into the water.
-There, you'll commune with birds and seals.
+There, you’ll commune with birds and seals.
 Bring your own gear or rent what you need from an outfitter.
-You'll find lots of them in Pillar Point Harbor and along HWY 1.
+You’ll find many of them in Pillar Point Harbor and HWY 1.

 One of my favorites in the harbor is Half Moon Bay Kayak Company.
 Rent or purchase kayaks, paddleboards, surfboards, and bicycles.
 The outfitter provides instruction in all the water sports they outfit.
 Guided tours via kayak or paddleboard include the harbor and open water.
 Tours provide everything except sunblock, sunglasses, and a hat.